 AI literacy among employees should be promoted through internal guidelines.

 Staying compliant with the EU AI Act means more than just understanding the rules—it requires active governance, risk monitoring, and clear accountability across your AI systems.
-From copyright and liability to terms of use and internal guidelines, organizations must ensure that every aspect of AI deployment aligns with evolving legal standards.
+From copyright and liability to terms of use and internal guidelines, organisations must ensure that every aspect of AI deployment aligns with evolving legal standards.

 To support this, companies can leverage advanced tools that simplify compliance and reduce exposure to cyber risks by using Trend Micro’s Cyber Risk Exposure Management platform, designed to help you identify vulnerabilities, manage AI-related risks, and maintain trust across your digital operations.